 He breaks up.
 Max looks at both of us and seems confused before going back to wiggling, His tail is wagging against the garage floor.

 We keep laughing and hugging Max.
 Edith comes in and yells at us for not being in our room.
-I wonder where she is all the time Jeff is raping us.
+I wonder where she was all the time Jeff was raping us.
 It’s the first time, I realize it is rape.
 My stoned mood crashes.